rianhasansiam/naba-ali/BACKEND_ROUTES_README.md

-# NABA ALI - Website Routes & API Endpoints Documentation
+# SkyZonee - Website Routes & API Endpoints Documentation

 ## 📋 Project Overview
-**NABA ALI** is a premium fashion e-commerce website built with **Next.js 15** using the App Router.
+**SkyZonee** is a premium fashion e-commerce website built with **Next.js 15** using the App Router.
 This document provides a comprehensive list of all frontend routes and required API endpoints for backend development.

 ---